 Clearance rates are an indicator of how departments measure their ability to solve crime.
-The department exceeded the national average in allPart 1 crime statistical reporting groups.
+The department exceeded the national average in ALL types of crime.
 That is admirable.
-This information is important for you to know that we do a great job at solving crime in the City.
+This information is important for you to know that we do a great job at solving crime in the city.

 Regarding the training that our officers receive, all officers receive annual training that incorporates certain types of training required by MPOETC.
 This annual training usually includes legal updates, firearms, first aid/CPR and includes training based on relevant situations occurring in our country- like right now de-escalation, use of force, etc.….

-The City also conducts its own training on top of what is required by MPOETC.
+The city also conducts its own training on top of what is required by MPOETC.
 The supplemental annual training includes use of force, use of the Taser, de-escalation and scenario training based on changes in the law.
-Also, only a portion of our officers had received sensitivity training until last year when I mandated it for ALL employees annually.
-Through a partnership with Crisis Intervention, now all patrol officers and supervisors have received this training.
+Also, only a portion of our officers had received sensitivity training until 2020 when I mandated it for ALL employees.
+Through a partnership with Crisis Intervention, all patrol officers and supervisors have received this training.
 We also have had a conversation with Crisis Intervention on ways to create a more inclusive working/training relationship.

-The City is in the process of implementing a Body Worn Camera Program.
-We received a 50/50 matching grant for BWC and ordered them this past Spring with their delivery in September of this year.
-Training is currently occurring and after training is completed, we will implement their use.
-There are several reasons to acquire BWCs.
+The city implemented a Body Worn Camera Program.
+There are several reasons that we use BWCs.
 They can improve officer accountability, improve community relations, enhance officer training, and improve evidence quality or make cases easier to prosecute.

 The City has a policy and procedures in place for complaints and investigations against officers.
 A completed written complaint form will be reviewed by the Captain or Chief.
 The complaint will be investigated.
 The complaint will be contacted to set up an interview concerning the complaint.
 An investigation will be conducted, including interviewing witnesses, and one of the following conclusions will be made: